AkankshaShinde3/HavenHub/README.md

 HavenHub - Provides a user-friendly platform for listing and booking accommodations.

-Built with JavaScript, Node.js, Express.js, Bootstrap, HTML, CSS and MongoDB.
+Built with JavaScript, Node.js, Express.js, Bootstrap, HTML, CSS and MongoDB and JOI for schema validation.

 Organized using MVC architecture for efficient code management.